Reilly Center Room 217

 St. Bonaventure University has long valued the military veteran as a member of our campus community.
-Our 2016 designation by U.S. News & World Report as a Top 20 school in the North for veterans affirms our commitment to veterans and their dependents.
-Our new Student Veterans Center is staffed by two full-time employees dedicated solely to the needs of veterans as they transition from military to academic life.
+Our recognition by U.S. News & World Report and Militaryfriendly.com as a great school in the Northeast for veterans affirms our commitment to veterans and their dependents.
+Our Office of Veterans Services, featuring a veterans lounge and academic support center, is staffed by a full-time director dedicated solely to the needs of veterans as they transition from military to academic life.

 Type the code from the image

 By Diana McElfresh, ’18

 Sending veterans on a pilgrimage to Assisi, Italy, has been a 10-year mission of love for Dr. Paula Scraba, O.S.F.

 An assistant professor of physical education at St. Bonaventure University, Scraba comes from a large military family and understands the challenges veterans can face after re-entering civilian life.